impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- We understand memorization is an umbrella term used in different context in machine learning.
 However, we respectfully disagree with the reviewer that learning "atypical low-level statistics" is not "genuine memorization."
 Since ultimately it does not matter how the model overfits to training samples, as long as it does and we can detect it.
 	- **A canary, under the DP definition, does not need to come from a particular data distribution at all.** As long as the model's behavior detectably changes in response to the existence of the canary in the training set, it fits the definition. **We note that prior work in privacy auditing uses far more unnatural-looking canaries.** See [1] for example where a square pattern is used.
 Therefore, not even prior work acknowledges the need for naturalness of privacy canaries for auditing purposes.
 	- > Q8:...Have you attempted to quantify the degree of deviation from the data distribution (e.g., via FID, nearest-neighbor distance, or classifier confidence)?
 	- We have not.
 Our only goal is to produce input canaries that fit the DP definition.
 "Visual naturalness" is therefore not within our desiderata.
-We publish canary figures to show
+We publish canary figures to gain an intuitive understanding; and one of the main intuitions that we have acquired is that
 	- Afterall, the threat model is different from an attack using adversarial example so "bounding the (visual) perturbation" is not a requirement.
 - ## Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries
 - ### Reviewer_VkF8